Internationally Recognized, Award-Winning Teacher and Education Expert

 Stommel has done faculty development work since 2003.
 Most recently, he has taught courses for teachers, technologists, and administrators in higher education pedagogy, critical digital pedagogy, writing about teaching, and assessment.
 He has an extensive background in education administration beginning in 2003.
 He has designed and worked to implement several new undergraduate and graduate programs.

 Stommel was most previously a faculty member at University of Wisconsin-Madison.
-Stommel has a rascal pup, Emily, two clever cats, Loki and Odin, and a badass daughter, Hazel.
+Stommel has a rascal pup, Emily, a clever cat, Loki, and a badass daughter, Hazel.

 Praise for Jesse Stommel